CDMcGwire/othnell/src/pages/core/index.md

 simultaneously roll a die.
 The side with a higher roll wins by the difference.
 The size of die each party uses is based on the situational starting conditions and then is increased (or lowered) by one "rank" based on their Brawn.

-> Reading dice roll shorthand:
->
-> NdR - N = number of dice of that rank; d for dice; R = rank of the dice to
-> roll
->
-> So 2d8 means "roll two 8-sided dice" while d12 means "roll one 12-sided die"

 Single Die Roll Ranks - This is the default type of roll